OscarLewis/salmon-fishing/README.md

 All data has been converted to the [GeoPackage](https://github.com/opengeospatial/geopackage) format (.GPKG) and projected in [ESPG:6339](https://epsg.io/6339).

-Please read the documentation for each dataset in their respective folders.
+Please read the documentation for each dataset in their respective folders, additional information can be found in the [wiki](https://github.com/OscarLewis/salmon-fishing/wiki).